allaccountstaken/predicting_bank_distress/README.md

 #### Various models were trained and compared based on their recall scores:
 ![](https://github.com/allaccountstaken/predicting_bank_distress/blob/master/images/Insample%20recall%20scores.png)

-#### Logistic regression performed best out of sample with high and stable prediction recall scores for the next 9 quarters:
+#### Logistic regression performed best on out-of-sample data with high and stable recall scores for the next 9 quarters:
 ![](https://github.com/allaccountstaken/predicting_bank_distress/blob/master/images/Outofsample_recall.png)

 ## Also in this repository you will find: